lundegaard/react-union.org/content/docs/union-component/union.md

 export default Root;
 ```

+Just render the Union component with an array of supported routes.
+In our case, it is just `HeroRoute`.

+When `<Union />` is mounted, the `scan` process of HTML starts.
+The scan process finds the widget descriptors in the DOM and, based on them, `<Union />` renders the appropriate widgets.

+The scan is launched if either `Union` is mounted or the reference to the `routes` property changes.

 Please note that we have chosen to define the routes alongside the widgets.
 If you need multiple entry points to your application (or even reuse an existing widget in multiple paths), it might make more sense to define the routes in the entry point (the app) itself - the choice is yours!